michael-abimbola/michael-abimbola/Software Engineering Projects/FullStackDevPersonalPrj/onlineyearbook/README.md

 who wanted to create his own website and the idea was to make an online yearbook for my set in secondary.
-Although I could not make this possible at 11years old, I ended up making this idea reality in my 3rd Semester
+Although I could not make this possible at 11years old, I ended up making this idea reality in my 3rd Semester.

+**To see a quick preview of the concept of my applciation please locate the folder DemoVideos, this contains videos of a prototype of my application althought not the full product and implmentation is shown in the video, but an idea is given**

 **Features of Project**
 - Applciation of Java with Springboot framework-gradle